PenFed Power Cash Rewards Card Review

 Other Purchases | 1.50% | - | - | - |

-Note: PenFed Honors Advantage members earn an unlimited 2% cashback on purchases.
+Note: PenFed Honors Advantage members earn an unlimited 2% cash back on all purchases.
 See membership requirements here.
-Our rewards calculator uses the lower rate to calculate your potential earnings.
+The investor.com credit credit card rewards calculator applies the 1.5% cash back rate to all purchases.

 What we like

-No foreign transaction fees makes the PenFed Power Cash card a decent international travel companion.
+No foreign transaction fees makes the PenFed Power Cash card an ideal international travel companion.

 No cash-advance fees?
 Whoa.
 You won’t find that on a lot of cards.
 Just be aware that interest starts accruing on that money right away.